Skip to content

 What is Bone Marrow Donation?

-Bone marrow is the soft, spongy tissue inside bones that produces life-saving blood cells.
-For patients with blood cancers like leukemia, a transplant of healthy marrow from a donor is often their only chance for a cure.
-Registering as a donor simply means you're willing to be a match.
-The first step is a painless cheek swab.
+Bone marrow is the spongy tissue inside your bones that produces life-saving blood cells.
+For patients with blood cancers like leukemia, a transplant is often their only cure.
+Joining the registry is simple: a painless cheek swab is the first step toward being a hero.